zhavoronkovalex/github-slideshow/_posts/0000-01-02-zhavoronkovalex.md

 layout: slide
 title: "Welcome to zhavoronkovalex's slide!"
 ---
-Sir yes sir sir Sir!
+Sir yes sir sir Sir! :tada:
 Use the left arrow to go back!